We use cookies to help provide you with the best possible online experience.

 Patient Questions and Suggestions

-We also have a privacy room adjacent to reception which can be used if a patient walks in to the surgery and would like to make the request in person in a private room.
+Receptionists can always assist to put requests through for anyone who feels, for whatever reason, that they are unable to do so themselves.
+This can be done over the telephone, or we also have a privacy room adjacent to reception which can be used if a patient walks in to the surgery and would like to make the request in person in a private room.
 The receptionists can also assist with this.

-For those patients who need a paper form we have printed copies in reception and our receptionists can provide patients with the forms and hand over to the GP triaging on the day and they will triage this as al the other calls.
+For those patients who need a paper form we have printed copies in reception and our receptionists can provide patients with the forms and hand over to the GP triaging on the day and they will triage this as all the other calls.
 These forms will be dealt with the same form of urgency as the requests submitted online.

 Date of Next Meeting